 Even though they are generally smaller than pike lures, any hungry pike in the vicinity will be more than happy to go for that perch lure if it becomes aware of it.

 And so, if you are simply using your rather thin monofilament or braided mainline, the risk of a pike biting through the line is rather high.

 Pike teeth are extremely sharp and its many rows of small needle-like teeth on the roof of the pike’s mouth will cut through most lines in no time at all!

-If there are many pike around, you could end up losing a lot of lures, which will cost you quite a lot of money and drastically reduces the chance of actually catching your target species, the perch.
+If there are many pike around, you could end up losing a lot of lures, which will cost you quite a lot of money and drastically reduce the chance of actually catching your target species, the perch.

 Perch will not mind it at all, you can take my word for it!
 As a bonus, you can be sure to keep all of your lures.